Choosing a forsythia

 The largest in our collection is the species type Forsythia intermedia, which becomes a large bush of 3 m tall with a diameter of 2 m.

-The dwarf forsythia ‘Mikador’ (under 1.5 m), a medium-sized forsythia (1.5 to 2 m), and the large Forsythia x intermedia exceeding 2 m tall
+The dwarf forsythia ‘Mikador’ (under 1.5 m), a medium forsythia (1.5 to 2 m), and the large Forsythia x intermedia exceeding 2 m tall

 According to the habit and use

 Forsythia is used differently depending on its habit and size.
-Originally, the Parisian mimosa is naturally upright, but hybridization has created new bushes with a creeping habit.
+Originally, the Paris mimosa is naturally upright, but hybridization has led to the creation of new creeping bushes.
 These smaller varieties create a lovely groundcover effect in rockeries, slopes, and border beds (for example, Forsythia intermedia ‘Marée d’Or’).
-These dwarf varieties also fit well in low hedges or in pots and containers on the terrace or balcony (notably Forsythia (x) intermedia ‘Nimbus’, which is low, upright, and sturdy, or the Parisian mimosa ‘Minigold’ with a bushy and spreading habit).
+These dwarf varieties also fit well in low hedges or in pots and containers on the terrace or balcony (notably the Forsythia (x) intermedia ‘Nimbus’, which is low, upright, and stocky, or the Minigold Paris mimosa with its bushy and spreading habit).

 Forsythia as a specimen, in a mixed hedge, or in a rockery